catdogmaus/4heat-esphome-NG21/README.md

 ### Domestic Hot Water (DHW / Boiler)

-This is also not tested by me, I don't have it, but I see no reason why it shouldn’t work.
+This is also not tested by me, I don't have this, but I see no reason why it shouldn’t work.
 If you want to try it out, you can start with passive sensors; however, when dealing with active settings, it is always a good idea to note down the original settings before making any changes.

 ### Other datapoints